 #8 St. Elmo Steakhouse (Indianapolis, IN)

 When you are a foodie and visit a city with an iconic restaurant (circa 1933), you must go.
 Seated at the nostalgic bar tables at the St. Elmo Steakhouse, I feasted on the World Famous St. Elmo Shrimp Cocktail.
 The freshly made spicy, signature cocktail sauce comes with an “Eater: Beware” warning because it is that hot.
 And flavorful.
-Oh my, this is a righteous appetizer!
+Oh my, this is a tasty appetizer!
 Pair the shrimp with the signature Elmo Cola, a killer infusion that will tantalize your taste buds.

 #9 Otto Gastronomia Italiana (Boquete, Panama)

 Otto Gastronomia Italiana is a small gourmet Italian restaurant in the heart of downtown Boquete.
-The dishes I loved were the housemade Burrata (paired with fluffy bread) and Lasagna, super cheesy and light with a basic, but mighty, chicken meat sauce featuring both red sauce and my favorite, bechamel sauce.
-The prices are right and items are cooked to order.
+The dishes I loved were the housemade Burrata (paired with fluffy bread) and Lasagna, super cheesy and light with a basic, but mighty, chicken meat sauce featuring both a red sauce and my favorite, bechamel sauce.
+The prices are right, and items are cooked to order.

-#10 Doo Dah Diner (Wichita, KS)
+#10 Doo-Dah Diner (Wichita, KS)

 #11 David’s Milwaukee Diner (Perry, Iowa)

 It isn’t often that you are blind-sided by a hotel restaurant that dazzles you with meals, each more incredible than the last.
-David’s Milwaukee Diner, inside of Hotel Pattee in a small town in Iowa, wowed me with wonderful breakfast and dinner items that made my taste buds sing!
+David’s Milwaukee Diner, inside of Hotel Pattee in a small town in Iowa, wowed me with excellent breakfast and dinner items that made my taste buds sing!
 Buttermilk biscuits and sausage gravy graced my breakfast plate and for dinner, an array of appetizers which included crispy fried Brussels Sprouts, Toasted Ravioli, and Fried Cheese Curds.
 I also had a juicy 8 oz.
 Filet Mignon with Deburgo, a classic Des Moines sauce, that was spectacular in every way. **the restaurant at Hotel Pattee is now called Harvey’s as of 2019

 #12 Owens Restaurant (Nags Head, NC)

-Being a food writer is hard…especially when a white-tablecloth beach eatery brings out 20 dishes for you to sample.
+Being a food writer is hard, especially when a white-tablecloth beach eatery brings out 20 dishes for you to sample.
 I didn’t eat one morsel from Owens Restaurant that I did not find incredible!
 My favorite items included Escargot, Lump Crabmeat Remick, Lobster Bisque, and the phenomenal Crab Stack (with mango, avocado, and tomato).
 You may not eat for a week after filling up at Owens Restaurant, but be sure to save room for the dynamic desserts.
 The service is professional and noteworthy, as well.